jschuster/canned/README.md

 	{
 	    "response": "response for 123"
 	}

+Even more sophistic usecases are possible

+    //! statusCode: 401
+    {
+        "response": "unauthorized"
+    }

+    //! statusCode: 200
+    //! header: {"authorization": "Basic YWJjOmFiYw=="}
+    {
+        "response": "logged in"
+    }

+This will answer a normal request with a 401 and will bring up a authentication challenge in the client.
+If the client answers correctly with the login credentials (here abc:abc), canned will answer with the status code 200.
+Otherwise the 401 will be responded again.
+This allows testing some basic authenciation mechanism.

 How about some docs inside for the responses?
 ---------------------------------------------
 Most content types support comments natively, like html or javascript.
 Sadly the